ZloyKorovanovich/Oceana-URP/README.md

 - Universal RP
 - FullScreen Render Feature (for underwater effects)

+IMPORTANT NOTES:
-IMPORTANT NOTE: For rendering ocean surface correctly toggles "Depth Texture" & "Opaque Texture" in URP Asset must be enabled.
+- For rendering ocean surface correctly toggles "Depth Texture" & "Opaque Texture" in URP Asset must be enabled.
-IMPORTANT NOTE: For rendering post processing toggle "Deferred render path" in URP renderer must be enabled.
+- For rendering post processing toggle "Deferred render path" in URP renderer must be enabled.

 If there will be any issues or bugs found in this asset, report them to this e-mail: mitrofan3452@gmail.com